pen-lang/pen/doc/src/README.md

 ### System injection

-- System APIs are always injected as arguments to main functions.
+- System APIs are always injected into entrypoints of applications.
-- That isolates application logic from implementation details in order to bring long expectancy of your software as well as maintainability.
+- That isolates application logic from implementation details bringing software's long expectancy as well as maintainability.
-- Developers can define their own system APIs and main function types.
+- Developers can define their own system APIs and build applications on top of them.

 ### Even more...